Phantom1412/bowhead/README.md

 php artisan bowhead:test_strategies test
 ```

+#TODO list

-TODO check do we need this API handler for Poloniex
+1. TODO check do we need this API handler for Poloniex
 ???. php composer.phar require andreas-glaser/poloniex-php-client dev-master
+No if we will not use the Poloniex as exchange!

+> This is important in order to get the correct data and sort all
-TODO check the multidimensional array handler not to use only first from array
+2. TODO check the multidimensional array handler not to use only first from array
+ the getRecentData should have exchange ID in order to pull the data

+> TODO 2 is related to 3 task in tight and should create a normal view and make the bot to work
+3. TODO GDAX autoamted trader BOT setup
+3.1

 TODO test strategies uses FX streaming try to change to crypto